 Another way of avoiding the ambiguity inherent in the use of digits following a backslash is to use the \g escape sequence, which is a feature introduced in Perl 5.10.
-This escape must be followed by a positive or a negative number, optionally enclosed in braces.
+This escape must be followed by an unsigned number or a negative number, optionally enclosed in braces.
 These examples are all identical:

-(ring), \1 (ring), \g1 (ring), $g{1}$

-A positive number specifies an absolute reference without the ambiguity that is present in the older syntax.
+(ring), \1 (ring), \g1 (ring), \g{1} An unsigned number specifies an absolute reference without the ambiguity that is present in the older syntax.
 It is also useful when literal digits follow the reference.
 A negative number is a relative reference.
 Consider this example: